Why Precompiles?

 Gas Efficiency

-Adding a new precompile to the EVM can make certain computations more gas-efficient, reducing costs of execution.
-This makes it feasible to incorporate more complex operations into smart contracts, enhancing their functionality without unduly increasing the cost of transactions.
+Introducing a new precompile to the EVM can enhance gas efficiency for specific computations, thereby lowering execution costs.
+This makes it feasible to incorporate more complex operations into smart contracts, expanding their functionality without significantly increasing transaction costs.

-The identity precompile (0x04) copies and returns input data.
-Though simple, it offers gas efficiency because it's faster and cheaper than implementing the same functionality in a standard contract.
+The identity precompile (0x04), which copies and returns input data, exemplifies this.
+Though simple, it provides gas efficiency by being faster and cheaper than implementing the same functionality in a standard contract.

 Advanced Features and Functionality

-By adding new precompiles to the EVM, it is possible to introduce new features and functionalities, such as advanced cryptographic operations, complex mathematical calculations, data structures, and more.
-This can open up new possibilities for dApps and smart contracts, allowing them to perform tasks that would otherwise be too computationally expensive or technically challenging.
+By adding new precompiles to the EVM, developers can introduce advanced features and functionalities, such as complex mathematical calculations, advanced cryptographic operations, and new data structures.
+This can unlock new possibilities for DApps and smart contracts, enabling them to execute tasks that would otherwise be too computationally demanding or technically challenging.

-The precompiles for elliptic curve operations, such as ecadd (0x06), ecmul (0x07), and ecpairing (0x08), enable the use of advanced cryptographic functionality in EVM smart contracts.
-These precompiles are essential for implementing zk-SNARKs, a form of zero-knowledge proof, in Ethereum.
+Precompiles for elliptic curve operations, such as ecadd (0x06), ecmul (0x07), and ecpairing (0x08), enable advanced cryptographic functionality within EVM smart contracts.
+These precompiles are crucial for implementing zk-SNARKs, a form of zero-knowledge proof, in Ethereum.

 Interoperability

-Some precompiles can enhance the interoperability of the EVM with other blockchains or systems.
-For instance, precompiles could be used to verify proofs from other chains or to perform operations compatible with other cryptographic standards.
+Certain precompiles can enhance the interoperability of the EVM with other blockchains or systems.
+For instance, precompiles can be utilized to verify proofs from other chains or perform operations compatible with different cryptographic standards.

-The BLS12-381 elliptic curve operations precompiles (0x0a through 0x13, added in the Istanbul upgrade) enhance EVM's interoperability.
-They allow for operations compatible with the BLS signature scheme and could potentially facilitate inter-blockchain communication.
+The BLS12-381 elliptic curve operations precompiles (0x0a through 0x13, added in the Istanbul upgrade) improve EVM interoperability by allowing operations that are compatible with the BLS signature scheme, potentially facilitating inter-blockchain communication.